-Online Betting Systems
+Casino Game Betting Systems

 The Martingale System

-If your bet wins, you cross of the first and last numbers on the line, and then repeat; so your next wager would also be $7 (2 + 5 = 7, multiplied by $1).
-However, if you bet loses then you don’t cross of any numbers but add the size of your last bet to the end of the line.
-So if you lost your first bet, your line would look like 1-2-3-4-5-6-7, and your next wager would be $8 (1 + 7, multiplied by $1).
+If your bet wins, you cross of the first and last numbers on the line and then repeat.
+Your next wager would also be $7 (2 + 5 = 7, multiplied by $1).
+However, if you bet loses you don’t cross of any numbers.
+Instead you add the size of your last bet to the end of the line.
+So if you lost your first bet, your line would look like 1-2-3-4-5-6-7, and your next wager would be $8 (1 + 7 multiplied by $1).

 The D’Alembert System

-The size of the wagers don’t increase at the same rate as they can in the Martingale or Labouchere systems so table limits are less likely to be a problem.
-But the system will not increase your chances of winning at all.
-In fact, you‘ll just lose more money on a losing streak than you would if you were playing with even stakes.
+The size of the wagers don’t increase at the same rate as they can in the Martingale or Labouchère systems so table limits are less likely to be a problem.
+But even so, the system will not increase your chances of winning at all.
+In fact, you‘ll just lose more money on a losing streak than you would if you had just left your wagers alone.

 The Paroli System